numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

-NumPy dispatcher is based on multi-source compiling, which means taking a certain source and compiling it multiple times with different compiler flags and also with different **C** definitions that affect on the code paths to enable certain instructions-set for each compiled object depending on the required optimizations, then combining the returned objects together.
+NumPy dispatcher is based on multi-source compiling, which means taking a certain source and compiling it multiple times with different compiler flags and also with different **C** definitions that affect the code paths to enable certain instruction-sets for each compiled object depending on the required optimizations, then combining the returned objects together.